nargesyaghoubi/pose_detection/README.md

-# Pose Detection With MediaPipe and OpenCV
+# Pose Detection using MediaPipe Model with Kalman & Butterworth Filters

-This project detects human poses in a  video using **MediaPipe Pose** and **OpenCV**.
-It processes each frame, detects key landmarks, and visualizes body movements.
+This project performs human pose detection in video streams using the MediaPipe Pose model.
+The detected landmarks are refined with Kalman and Butterworth filters to reduce noise, resulting in smoother and more accurate visualization of body movements.
 ## Output

 <p align="center">